UnrulyNatives/laravel-starter-kit-and-snippets/README.md

 - All routes have `unstarter` prefix to avoid conflicts with your development work.

 There are only few convergence points which interfere with the app.
 These points are

-- a route file registered in your `app\Providers\RouteServiceProvider.php`
+- A route file registered in your `app\Providers\RouteServiceProvider.php`.
+The file is provided in the `unrulynatives/helpers` package, you need to publish it (see the package's readme.md).

-- package service providers and facadae declared in your `config/app/php`.
+- Package service providers and facadae declared in your `config/app.php`.
+THe packages are registered out-of-the-box.
+Don't want a package?
+Just comment out the service provider and delete the package from `composer.json`.

-- User Trait declared in the `app?user.php` model
+- Traits declared in the `app/User.php` model.
+Among them `use Unrulynatives\Helpers\UserExtensions;`.

-- some of the dependencies, such as `"Amranidev/scaffold-interface` have their own routes declared (`users`, `admin` in case of this one).
+- some of the dependencies, such as `"Amranidev/scaffold-interface` have their own routes defined not in routes file, but in the package itself (`users`, `admin` in case of this one).
 One way of dealing with such conflicts is to move `App\Providers\RouteServiceProvider::class,` to position below the package service provide declaration.